oplS16projects/Racket-Weather/README.md

 if you run into any issues running the code, please manually install the libraries listed. net/url and json are both in the base package of Racket, but Plot, 2htdp/batch-io, and 2htdp/image are not and may need to be manually installed.

+One final note: we tested our program on a 1080P display.
+Running the code on a screen with a smaller screen resolution may lead to the line graph appearing off the screen;
+that is a side effect of forcing the graph to be 1580 pixels wide.